cyborgyn/amiga-gentoo-image/README.md

 * Amiga OCS,ECS,AGA machine
 * Motorola 68030 CPU or better with MMU
 * At least 10 MByte 32bit FastRAM (in a single block)
-* SCSI HDD with 1GByte space
+* SCSI or IDE HDD with 514MByte space

 [@world installed packages](documentation/packages.md)